 In 2005, Bill was a co-producer of the film: The Karaoke King.
 In addition, Bill was the producer and co-writer for Michael Reardon’s Climb On!
 Series videos: Joshua Tree and Bishop.
 Over the years Bill has represented numerous entertainment and sports clients.
 He is a retired certified contract advisor for the National Football League Players Association and the Canadian Football League Players Association.

 Bill earned a Bachelor of Arts Degree from the University of Hawaii, where he won the Clark Award for Creative Writing awarded to the university’s most promising writers.
 He received his Juris Doctorate degree from Pepperdine University School of Law.
-While in law school, Bill served as a Circuit Governor and then Chair of the Law Student Division.
 Bill was awarded his Master of Fine Arts Degree from UCLA’s Graduate School of Theatre, Film, and Television.

 After leaving her position as Administrative Partner at one of Long Island’s premier law firms in 2005, Allison started Legal Ease Consulting, Inc. to help lawyers build better law practices.
 A former practicing lawyer and law firm manager, Allison understands the law firm environment and the daily pressures faced by lawyers trying to manage and build their business while practicing law and successfully serving their clients.